hansmellsgood/AWS-Cloud-Practitioner-Certification-Notes-CLF-C01/README.md

 Amazon Simple Queue Service (Amazon SQS) is a message queuing service.
 - Using Amazon SQS, you can send, store, and receive messages between software components, without losing messages or requiring other services to be available.
 - In Amazon SQS, an application sends messages into a queue.
 A user or service retrieves a message from the queue, processes it, and then deletes it from the queue.
+## 3.4 AWS Lambda
+AWS Lambda is a service that lets you run code without needing to provision or manage servers.

+- Pay only for the compute time that you consume.
+Charges apply only when your code is running.
+You can also run code for virtually any type of application or backend service, all with zero administration.

+How lambda works:
+1. Upload code to lambda
+2. Set code to trigger from an event source, such as AWS services, mobile applications, or HTTP endpoints.
+3. Lambda runs code only when triggered.
+4. Pay only for the compute time that you use.

+A simple Lambda function might involve automatically resizing uploaded images to the AWS Cloud.
+In this case, the function triggers when uploading a new image.
+Pay only for the compute time that you use when uploading new images.

 # Domain 4: Billing and Pricing (16%)